JosephOConnell/Blackrock-Castle/README.md

 ![Am I Responsive](https://github.com/JosephOConnell/Blackrock-Castle/blob/main/assets/readmeImages/am-i-responsive-index.png)

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

 This page is based on my local Castle in Co.
 Cork Ireland.
-I have gathered information and put together a brief history of the castle and what it is being used for now.
+I have gathered information and put together a brief history of the castle, what the castle is being used for now and the castle cafe the resides in the courtyard.
+I have sourced a video, images and reviews to show what to expect from the castle.

 ![Lighthouse Results](https://github.com/JosephOConnell/Blackrock-Castle/blob/main/assets/readmeImages/index-lighthouse.png)

 ### Features